SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

-With these in place I could declare `translate :: RNASeq -> ProteinSeq` in lieu of `translate :: String -> String` to indicate that the expected behavior is meaningful for `Strings`s in particular contexts, not `String`s in general.
-Yet since the declarations are fundamentally equivalent there is nothing to actually prevent one from using any old `String`.
-Here's some illustration using GHCi of the kind of weird behavior that is possible due to this:
+With these in place I could declare `translate :: RNASeq -> ProteinSeq` in lieu of `translate :: String -> String` to indicate that the expected behavior is meaningful for particular `Strings` values, not `String` values in general.
+Yet since these type declarations are fundamentally equvialent there is no impediment to using just any `String` value: Here's some weird behavior that is possible using our type synonym system:

 {% highlight haskell %}
 ghci> let mydna = "GATTACA" :: DNASeq